 The formula for integration adopted by Grupo Caja Rural echoes that of other successful long-standing European cooperative banking systems, some of which are ranked among the continent’s top banking groups, such as, for example, Okobank in Finland, Rabobank in the Netherlands, Österreichische Raiffeisenbanken in Austria, Crédit Agricole in France or the German system Volksbanken-Raiffeisenbanken, better known in Spain through its central entity DZ BANK, that have market shares of approximately 31, 25, 24, 22 and 17 per cent respectively.

-At the time of writing the 73 Rural Savings Banks comprising the Group, make up the total number of the rural savings banks operating in Spain, aggregating more than 97% of their total asset volume.
+At this moment, 29 Rural Savings Banks comprising the Group, make up the total number of the rural savings banks operating in Spain, more than 54% of their total asset volume.

 Grupo Caja Rural activities are supported by several participating companies, including Banco Cooperativo Español (Spanish Cooperative Bank), Asociación Española de Cajas Rurales (Spanish Association of Rural Savings Banks), and Sociedad Rural Servicios Informáticos (the Rural IT Services Company) and the companies making up Seguros RGA (RGA Insurance), which, if necessary, will be joined in the future by other service providers, according to the needs and demands of the market.